syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 * **Extended** - The close button displayed only for the selected tabitem and the remaining tabitem's displays close button  while mouse is over the tab header.

-For example, When you set the `TabControlExt.CloseButtonType` as `Both`, then the close button is displayed in both TabItem and TapControl.
+For example, When you set the `TabControlExt.CloseButtonType` as `Both`, then the close button is displayed in both TabItem and TabControl.

 {% tabs %}